jamesdgessel/vscode-fantom-support/README.md

 # Fantom Support Extension for Visual Studio Code

-Fantom language server for vscode.
+Fantom support for vscode, built using the Language Server Protocol.

 Here's the thing - I have no idea what I'm doing.
 This is my first ever typescript (or javascript) project.
-I built this while trying to learn the Fantom language to help myself out.
+I built this while trying to learn Fantom, largely just to help myself out.

-So... set your expectations accordingly :D I'll maintain it as long as it helps me (or you) out.
+So... set your expectations accordingly :D

 ## Features

-- **Syntax Highlighting**: Builds on the existing syntax highlighting provided by [mgiannini](https://packagecontrol.io/packages/Fantom) and [amackay](https://github.com/a-mackay/fantom-syntax-highlighting), adding highlights for classes, methods, fields, types, and variables (beta) using semantic tokens.
+- **Syntax Highlighting**: Builds on the existing syntax highlighting provided by [mgiannini](https://packagecontrol.io/packages/Fantom) and [amackay](https://github.com/a-mackay/fantom-syntax-highlighting), adding highlights for classes, methods, fields, types, and (soon, if i can smooth it out) variables.
 - **Outline View**: For visualizing classes, methods, and fields.
 - **Fantom Docs**: Navigable fantom docs (built from pods) in the vscode sidebar.
-This one is cool.

 ## Features In Development
 - **Auto-Completion**: Intelligent code suggestions tailored to Fantom, improving coding speed and accuracy.